Have you spotted cockroaches crawling around your house?

 You might find dead cockroaches lying around, too.
 The minute you spot even a single roach, dead or alive, you need to get on the case.
 They multiply quickly, and before you know it, the problem can get out of hand.

 If you find an unhatched ootheca, the best way to stop it from filling your home with lots of baby roaches is the old-fashioned way of killing any insect – by crushing it.
-The usual sprays and pest-killing products that work on cockroaches can be completely ineffective when they’re in this protective casing.
+Unfortunately, the usual sprays and pest-killing products that work on cockroaches can be completely ineffective when they’re in this protective casing.

-If you’re too late and find the egg case already opened and empty, stay on the look out for more of them.
+If you’re too late and find the egg case already opened and empty, stay on the lookout for more of them.

 Cockroaches leave droppings everywhere they go.

 At first, you might not realise what they are because they can appear rather inconspicuous to those who aren’t familiar with roaches.
-They look like little black dots or coffee grounds and can be found in the places where cockroaches are most active.
+They look like tiny black dots or coffee grounds and can be found in the places where cockroaches are most active.

 A Bad Smell

-Cockroaches aren’t just disgusting and annoying, they also cause damage to your belongings.
+Cockroaches aren’t just disgusting and annoying.
+They also cause damage to your belongings.

-In order to minimise physical damage, expense, and danger, it’s essential to eradicate these insects before they have a chance to cause serious problems.
+To minimise physical damage, expense, and danger, it’s essential to eradicate these insects before they have a chance to cause serious problems.
 Otherwise, you could end up having to pay for home repairs and replacements as well as pest control.